tomhelmer/website-source/content/article/new-hugo-site.md

 - Google Analytics tracking
 - Muut article comments

 I host my images on cloudinary, they have a free plan for small sites.
-I cloudinary you can make named images transformations.
+With cloudinary you can make named images transformations.
 Images are inserted by the templates like this :

     <img src="{{ $cdnprefix }}/t_article-square-image/{{ .Params.image }}" alt="Article image">